Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Cursor if you need software developers wanting ai-assisted coding.
-Choose Ollama if you prioritize developers wanting private, local ai with zero api costs.
+Choose Cursor if your daily work is mostly AI-first code editing inside a forked VS Code.
+Choose Ollama if your daily work is mostly running open-weight LLMs locally with one command.
 Cursor scores higher in user reviews (4.7 vs 4.6).
 Both offer free tiers — try each before committing.

 Cursor